PathwayCommons/guide/_workflows/pathway_enrichment_ii/process_data.md

 #### Raw Data

-The data for Best *et al.* (Best 2015) has been deposited in the NCBI [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/){:target="_blank"} under the accession number [GSE68086](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE68086){:target="_blank"}.
+The data for Best *et al.* (Best 2015) has been deposited in the NCBI Gene Expression Omnibus under the accession number [GSE68086](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE68086){:target="_blank"}.
 The Supplementary File [GSE68086_TEP_data_matrix.txt.gz (3.8 MB)](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE68086&format=file&file=GSE68086%5FTEP%5Fdata%5Fmatrix%2Etxt%2Egz) contains RNA sequencing data for all 285 patients and donors in a single file.

 #### RNA-seq files and metadata

 In this workflow, we will be examining only a subset of the raw data provided above: 16 BrCa and 16 HD samples.
-In addition, the raw RNA-seq data has been integrated into a single file.
-Since we wish to mimic data that you would see originate from a sequening facility, we have divided each of the 32 sample reads into its own tab-delimited text file.
-Table 2 shows an excerpt of one RNA-seq file with a column for the gene identifier (Ensembl) and the mapped sequence read count.
+Also, *Best et al.* submitted the RNA-seq data as a single table.
+Since we wish to mimic typical outputs that would originate from a sequening facility, we have divided each of the 32 sample reads into its own tab-delimited file.
+Table 2 shows an excerpt of one RNA-seq run with a column for the gene symbol (Ensembl) and the mapped sequence read count.

 > NB: There is no header for RNA-seq files.